flowolf/hashcodebase/README.md

 # hashcodebase
-Base Code for the Hash Code Project
+Base Code for the Google Hash Code Project

 # How To Use?